Charles Henry Dorsey Jr.

-Charles Henry Dorsey, Jr. (May 18, 1930 - April 21, 1995) was born in Baltimore and attended St. Catherine Academy in Baltimore and Epiphany College, a Josephite seminary, in New York from 1947–48.
+Charles Henry Dorsey Jr. (May 18, 1930 - April 21, 1995) was born in Baltimore and attended St. Catherine Academy in Baltimore and Epiphany College, a Josephite seminary, in New York from 1947 to 1948.
 He transferred from Epiphany College to Loyola College in September 1949.
 He was the first black undergraduate student to enroll in Loyola College (now Loyola University Maryland).

 Integration at Loyola

 The topic of integrating Loyola College came up in 1946 under the college's President Bunn.
 However, he was fearful that “‘the faculty and alumni would violently oppose black students’” who attended regular undergraduate classes.
 Even though black students were able to attend night classes during World War II, Dorsey was the first black student trying to enroll as a full time undergraduate.
 The next president of the College, President Talbot, was open to the idea of allowing black students attend Loyola College.
 At first, Dorsey was rejected admission because his courses were from a school that was not accredited by the Middle States Association, a regional collegiate agency.
 However, Josephites from the seminary Dorsey was enrolled in, visited Loyola numerous times to convince the Jesuits.
 After renewing his application, Dorsey was accepted into the Loyola College undergraduate program.
 The historic news was announced by President Talbot in April 1950.